SungardAS/aws-services-federation/README.md

   }
   ```

-- In API Gateway console, follow these steps to give a permission for the API Gateway to invoke Lambda Function
+After deployment, follow these steps to give a permission for the API Gateway to invoke Lambda Function

+- In API Gateway console,

   > Go to 'Integration Request' page of '/federation' GET method